Super Bowl 50

 Super Bowl 50 was an American football game to determine the champion of the National Football League (NFL) for the 2015 season.
 The American Football Conference (AFC) champion Denver Broncos defeated the National Football Conference (NFC) champion Carolina Panthers, 24–10.
 The game was played on February 7, 2016, at Levi's Stadium in Santa Clara, California, in the San Francisco Bay Area.
-As this was the 50th Super Bowl game, the league emphasized the "golden anniversary" with various gold-themed initiatives during the 2015 season, as well as suspending the tradition of naming each Super Bowl game with Roman numerals (under which the game would have been known as "Super Bowl L"), so the logo could prominently feature the number 50 in more familiar Arabic numerals.
+As this was the 50th Super Bowl game, the league emphasized the "golden anniversary" with various gold-themed initiatives during the 2015 season, as well as suspending the tradition of naming each Super Bowl game with Roman numerals (under which the game would have been known as "Super Bowl L") for this Super Bowl, so the logo could prominently feature the number 50 in more familiar Arabic numerals.
+The NFL went back to Roman numerals the next year for Super Bowl LI.
+This was also the last Super Bowl logo to include the stadium in the background.

 The Panthers finished the regular season with a 15–1 record, racking up the league's top offense, and quarterback Cam Newton was named the NFL Most Valuable Player (MVP).
 They defeated the Arizona Cardinals 49–15 in the NFC Championship Game and advanced to their second Super Bowl appearance since the franchise began playing in 1995.
 The Broncos finished the regular season with a 12–4 record, bolstered by having the league's top defense.
-The Broncos defeated the defending Super Bowl champion New England Patriots 20–18 in the AFC Championship Game, joining the Patriots, Dallas Cowboys, and Pittsburgh Steelers as one of four teams that have made eight appearances in the Super Bowl- then an NFL record for most appearances.
+The Broncos defeated the defending Super Bowl champion New England Patriots 20–18 in the AFC Championship Game, joining the Patriots, Dallas Cowboys, and Pittsburgh Steelers as one of four teams that have made eight appearances in the Super Bowl.
 This record would later be broken the next season, in 2017, when the Patriots advanced to their ninth Super Bowl appearance in Super Bowl LI.
 This marked the fourth time in history that the Super Bowl pitted the top defense against the top offense, after Super Bowls XXV, XXXVII and XLVIII.

 In one of the most defensive matchups in Super Bowl history, the Broncos took an early lead that they never lost.
 Denver recorded seven sacks and forced four turnovers.
-Carolina likewise kept pace by recording five sacks and forcing two turnovers.
+Carolina kept pace by recording five sacks and forcing two turnovers.
 Denver linebacker Von Miller was named Super Bowl MVP.
-This game was also the final game of Peyton Manning's career; the Broncos quarterback, who also won Super Bowl XLI, announced his retirement in March 2016.
+This game was the final game of Peyton Manning's career; the Broncos quarterback, who also won Super Bowl XLI, announced his retirement in March 2016.

-CBS' broadcast of the game was the fourth most-watched program in American television history with an average of 111.9 million viewers.
+CBS' broadcast of the game was the fifth most-watched program in American television history with an average of 111.9 million viewers.
 The network charged an average of $5 million for a 30-second commercial during the game.
-It remains the highest-rated program in the history of CBS.
 The Super Bowl 50 halftime show was headlined by Coldplay, with special guest performers Beyoncé and Bruno Mars.